itsharex/SpotiFLAC/README.md

 This project is for **educational and private use only**.
 The developer does not condone or encourage copyright infringement.

-**SpotiFLAC** is a third-party tool and is not affiliated with, endorsed by, or connected to Spotify, Tidal, Qobuz, Amazon Music, or any other streaming service.
+**SpotiFLAC** is a third-party tool and is not affiliated with, endorsed by, or connected to Spotify, Tidal, Qobuz, Amazon Music, Deezer or any other streaming service.

 You are solely responsible for: